One-Language/Document/en/data-types.md

 # Data types

+As explained in the previous chapter, a variable in One must be a specified data type.

+Here's a list of all One's data types:

 | Name | Bits | Data and Ranges                                          | Equivalent in C language |
 | ---- | ---- | -------------------------------------------------------- | ------------------------ |
 | i8   | 8    | [-128 - 127]                                             | signed char = int8_t     |